 After watching the video, having been atop Sand Mountain a few times (I can see it out my window as I type this), using Google Earth, it wasn't too hard to pinpoint the exact rock they flew the piano to and filmed the video atop.
-Just to be sure I was right, I made a link for the location on Google Maps and asked Paul Anderson online (He's one of The Piano Guys—their retail location is just a mile down the street—I bought my piano from them a few years back.) if it was accurate.
+Just to be sure I was right, I made a link for the location on Google Maps and asked Paul Anderson online (He's one of The Piano Guys—their retail location is [UPDATE: was] just a mile down the street—I bought my piano from them a few years back.) if it was accurate.
 Yes indeed it was, so he included it on the main YouTube video page (if you read all the cool info they posted there about filming and putting this video together).
 Thanks, Paul!

 This is the location (and it's accurate!):